elimisteve/mapr/README.md

         "two":   2,
         "three": 3,
     }

+    // One-line, easy-to-read function call.
+Much better!

     mapr.Printf(permutations, nums)

 ## TODO

-* Add mapr.Sprintf
+* Use reflection to support structs in addition to maps

 * Find way to create combine `mapr` with Go's HTML templates so Go web developers can benefit from this, too

-* Use reflection to support structs in addition to maps

-* Make the example more compelling by making it more similar to the example that actually inspired `mapr`
+* Make the example more compelling by making it more similar to the example that actually inspired `mapr`, with many lines and `%s`'s and `%v`'s strewn about

 * Add unit tests